-- Has the number of en-bloc kidney transplants increased? - Has the number of patients transplanted from very small pediatric donors (single and en-bloc) increased? - Has efficiency of en-bloc transplants improved given there is now policy in place regarding these transplants? - Has there been a decrease in kidney discards? - Has the number of programs performing en-bloc kidney transplants increased?
+- Has the number of en-bloc kidney transplants increased? - Has the number of patients transplanted from very small pediatric donors (single and en-bloc) increased? - Has efficiency of en-bloc transplants improved given there is now policy in place regarding these transplants? - Has there been a decrease in kidney discards?

+- If en bloc kidneys are split, did the remaining kidney stay local? - Has the number of programs performing en-bloc kidney transplants increased?